tsackton/taelgarverse/docs/background/languages.md

 *Real world analog*: Balto-Slavic
 *Alphabet*: ~Mariner Language~ alphabet
 ##### Zimkovan
-A group of related languages and dialetics spoken in the highland kingdoms of [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>), [Breva](<../gazetteer/greater-sembara/zimkova/breva.md>), and [Lavnoch](<../gazetteer/greater-sembara/zimkova/lavnoch.md>).
-It is commonly spoken in the rest of Zimkova as well.
+A group of related languages and dialectics spoken in the highland kingdoms of [Ardlas](<../gazetteer/greater-sembara/ardlas.md>) and  [Breva](<../gazetteer/greater-sembara/zimkova/breva.md>), and across the [Lavnoch Plateau](<../gazetteer/greater-sembara/zimkova/lavnoch-plateau.md>).
+It is commonly spoken in the rest of [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>) as well.
 It is descended from Old Tollish, but was significantly influenced by Sembaran and Drankorian.

 *Real world mapping*:  Baltic (Lithuanian or Latvian), although with some loan words from Maltese (~Old Zimkovan~).
 _Alphabet_: Written using the Drankorian alphabet.